← Back to Blog

 Claude for Excel is available on Claude Pro, Max, Team, and Enterprise plans.
 Free plan users cannot access it.

-For enterprise deployments, you can also access Claude for Excel through Amazon Bedrock, Google Cloud Vertex AI, or Microsoft Foundry rather than directly through a Claude account.
+The add-in works within your existing Microsoft 365 security framework.
+For enterprise deployments, you can also access it through Amazon Bedrock, Google Cloud's Vertex AI, or Microsoft Foundry rather than directly through a Claude account.

 Claude for Excel vs Microsoft Copilot.

 The obvious comparison.
-Both are AI tools inside Excel, and if your organisation runs Microsoft 365, Copilot may already be available to you at no extra cost.
+Both are AI tools inside Excel, and if your organisation runs Microsoft 365, Copilot may already be available to you.

-Copilot is tightly integrated with the Microsoft ecosystem and works well for generating charts, summarising data in the ribbon, and basic formula help.
+The difference in practice: Copilot is tightly integrated with the Microsoft ecosystem and works well for generating charts, summarising data in the ribbon, and basic formula help.
 Claude tends to perform better on complex multi-tab financial models where you need precise, traceable reasoning across dependencies.
-The cell-level citation format and the approval-before-change workflow makes Claude safer to use on models that other people will review.
+The cell-level citation format and the "show me the plan before making changes" workflow makes Claude safer to use on models that other people will review.

 Claude for Excel vs Copilot is not a clear win for either.
 If you're already paying for Copilot via Microsoft 365, test it on your actual models before switching.
-If you're already on a Claude plan and working in Excel regularly, the add-in is a no-brainer add-on at no extra cost.
+If you're already on a Claude plan and working in Excel regularly, the add-in is a no-brainer add-on.

-How to wire Claude for Excel into a real workflow.
+How to wire Claude for Excel into a finance or ops workflow.

 That workflow, which used to take two to three hours of error-prone manual review, takes 30 to 45 minutes with Claude.
-The remaining time goes to analysis and judgment, not formula tracing.
+The remaining time is yours for analysis and judgment, not for tracing formula errors.

 Verdict: is Claude for Excel worth it?.